mauro-midolo/AdGuard-DNS-Blocklist/README.md

 # Malicious DNS Blocklist for AdGuard Home

-Welcome to the official repository of the Malicious DNS Blocklist for AdGuard Home.
-This list is crafted to safeguard your network from harmful websites, trackers, and other online threats.
+Welcome to the repository of my custom DNS blocklist for use with AdGuard Home.
+This list has been curated to filter and block specific unwanted domains, providing an additional layer of security and privacy to your network.

 ## Instructions:
 1. **Copy the list link**